NTTLuke/pipeline-luke/Overview.md

 ![Schema](assets/schema_2.jpg)

+### Demo

+> NOTE: As you can see in the demo, the first time you use the pipeline, you will need to grant access to your Spotify app.
+The same applies when the access token expires.

 ### Notes and Caveats

 This project demonstrates a pipeline where the agent is implemented as an external service, located under the `services` folder of the pipeline project.